-1. The student must have parental approval to participate in Open Campus.

-2. The student must report to school at the beginning of each school day unless they have written permission from their parent to not report until their first scheduled class.

-3. Students desiring to leave school during times when they are not scheduled in a class must sign out in the office.
-Upon returning to school, the student must sign back in.
-Students who do not sign out or in will be considered unexcused and will be subject to the disciplinary action stated in this section.

-4. Students are to be quiet when leaving and entering the building.
+- 1. The student must have parental approval to participate in open campus. - 2.
+Student are required to attend weekly mass at GICC - 3.
+The student must report to school at the beginning of each school day unless they have written permission from their parent to not report until their first schedule class. - 4.
+Students desiring to leave/return school during times when they are not scheduled in a class MUST SIGNOUT/IN IN THE OFFICE. - 5.
+Students are to be quiet when leaving and entering the building. - 6.
+Students not to breach security by propping doors open when leaving and must enter the building using the doors which the office personnel will "buzz open."